 MVP futures betting

-NFL MVP bets are among the most popular in the futures betting market every year, and now it’s becoming easier than ever to plunk some money down on your best bet to win the award in 2019.
+NFL MVP bets are among the most popular in the futures market at the best sports betting sites, and now it’s becoming easier than ever to plunk some money down on your best bet to win the award in 2023.

 All player markets currently offered are at plus-money in terms of odds.
 This means bettors correctly pegging the eventual award winner will make several times their original wager.

 One trend will be very apparent as we delve into this year’s top candidates: it’s highly probable the MVP award ultimately goes to a quarterback.
-Eleven of the last 13 MVPs have been QBs.
-Running backs LaDainian Tomlinson (2006) and Adrian Peterson (2012) are the only ones to break the grip over that span.
-It took monumental, career seasons to do it.
+Fourteen of the last 15 MVPs have been QBs.
+Adrian Peterson (2012) is the only one to break the grip over that span.

 How to bet NFL MVP futures